Chris-June/MCP-Server-Python/README.md

 This documentation and software is authored by **IntelliSync Solutions**
 Written by: Chris June
-Last Updated: March 21, 2025
+Last Updated: March 23, 2025

-© 2025 IntelliSync Solutions.
+&copy; 2025 IntelliSync Solutions.
 All rights reserved.